ParrotSec/airgeddon/CONTRIBUTING.md

 ## Collaborating Developers

+1. First of all ask ALWAYS before performing a development.
+Ask to the developement team to set what is going to be
-1. Tweak *"debug_mode"* variable to "1" for faster development skipping intro and initial checks or to "2" for verbosity and the skips mentioned before.
+2. Tweak *"AIRGEDDON_DEVELOPMENT_MODE"* variable to "true" for faster development skipping intro and initial checks or change *"AIRGEDDON_DEBUG_MODE"* variable for verbosity.
-2. Respect the **4 width tab indentation**, code style and the **UTF-8 encoding**.
+3. Respect the **4 width tab indentation**, code style and the **UTF-8 encoding**.
-3. Use **LF** (Unix) line break type (not CR or CRLF).
+4. Use **LF** (Unix) line break type (not CR or CRLF).
-4. Use [Shellcheck] to search for errors and warnings on code.
+5. Use [Shellcheck] to search for errors and warnings on code.
 (Thanks [xtonousou] for the tip :wink:).
 To avoid false positive warnings you must launch shellcheck using `-x` argument to follow source files and from the directory where `airgeddon.sh` is.
-For example: `cd /path/to/airgeddon && shellcheck -x airgeddon.sh`
+For example: `~# cd /path/to/airgeddon && shellcheck -x airgeddon.sh`
-5. Increase the version numbers in `airgeddon.sh`, in [Readme] and in [Changelog] to the new version that the script represents.
+6. Increase the version numbers in `airgeddon.sh`, in [Readme] and in [Changelog] to the new version that the script represents.
 The versioning scheme we use is *X.YZ*.
 Where:
   - *X* is a major release with a new menu (e.g. WPS menu)
   - *Y* is a minor release with a new feature for an existing menu or a new submenu for an existing feature
   - *Z* is a minor release with new bug fixes, small modifications or code improvements
-6. Update the date on `.sh` and `.db` files under shebang, if appropriate.
+7. Update the date on `.sh` and `.db` files under shebang, if appropriate.
-7. Split your commits into parts.
+8. Split your commits into parts.
 Each part represents a unique change on files.
-8. Direct push to [Master] is not allowed.
+9. Direct push to [Master] is not allowed.
 Pull Requests to [Master] are not allowed.
 Should be done over [Dev] or any other branch.
 They require revision and approvement.
 Read the git workflow policy first.
-9. All the development and coding must be in English.
+10. All the development and coding must be in English.

 *Be sure to merge the latest from "upstream" before making a pull request!*